Somrandomperson/Flexboc-website/README.md

 # Flexboc-website
-flexboc website for odin pros
+-flexboc website for odin pro- this is my submission for the Landing Page flex project in the Odin Project:>.